janeeisenstein/simpl-docs/docs/tutorial/modelservice.md

         # Handle resetting the game
         if reset:
             if click.confirm(
-                    'Are you sure you want to delete the default game run and recreate from scratch?'): await delete_default_run()
+                'Are you sure you want to delete the default game run and recreate from scratch?'): await delete_default_run(api_session)

         # Create a Game
         game = await api_session.games.get_or_create(